Superman/Shazam: First Thunder: Plot

-Set at the beginning of what the Wizard Shazam refers to as "the second age of the great heroes", following the debuts of the Man of Steel, Batman, and Shazam, but preceding the arrival of Wonder Woman, the Flash, and Green Lantern, the story begins with Superman pursuing a group of criminals who have just robbed a museum in Metropolis and used magic against him.
-Upon arriving in Fawcett City, he finds Shazam already engaged in combat with the same group of thieves.
-Together, Superman and Shazam defeat a pair of monsters, with Superman impressed by Shazam's ability to repel magic attacks that affect him.
-Shazam, in turn, expresses envy for Superman's additional vision and breath-based powers.
+Set at the beginning of what the Wizard Shazam refers to as "the second age of the great heroes", following the debuts of the Man of Steel, Batman, and Captain Marvel, but preceding the arrival of Wonder Woman, the Flash, and Green Lantern, the story begins with Superman pursuing a group of criminals who have just robbed a museum in Metropolis and used magic against him.
+Upon arriving in Fawcett City, he finds Captain Marvel already engaged in combat with the same group of thieves.
+Together, Superman and Captain Marvel defeat a pair of monsters, with Superman impressed by Captain Marvel's ability to repel magic attacks that affect him.
+Captain Marvel, in turn, expresses envy for Superman's additional vision and breath-based powers.
 Following the battle, they take a break at Mount Everest, discussing their powers and professional lives as superheroes.
 Superman steers the conversation away from personal matters, emphasizing his preference to keep his two lives separate.
 Shazam acknowledges the sentiment but finds it disagreeable.
 Subsequently, they join forces to thwart the villains Lord Sabbac (whom the museum-robbing gang sought to summon) and Eclipso.
 In the end, Superman appreciates having an ally in Shazam, better equipped to handle supernatural adversaries.

-In a separate subplot, Shazam's nemesis, Dr. Thaddeus Sivana, contacts his business rival Lex Luthor for assistance in defeating Shazam.
+In a separate subplot, Captain Marvel's nemesis, Dr. Thaddeus Sivana, contacts his business rival Lex Luthor for assistance in defeating Captain Marvel.
 In return for Sivana selling Luthor back shares of LexCorp he had secretly acquired, Luthor provides Sivana with Spec, a metahuman tracker-for-hire.
-Spec eventually discovers that Shazam is the alter ego of 11-year-old Billy Batson.
+Spec eventually discovers that Captain Marvel is the alter ego of 11-year-old Billy Batson.
 Learning this, Sivana sends armed hit men to the subway where Billy lives, with orders to kill him.
-Using the power of SHAZAM, Shazam defeats his assailants, but in the crossfire, Billy's best friend, Scott Okum, is fatally wounded.
+Using the power of SHAZAM, Captain Marvel defeats his assailants, but in the crossfire, Billy's best friend, Scott Okum, is fatally wounded.
 Shazam rushes Scott to the hospital, but they are unable to save him.